giorgiazaccaria/giorgiazaccaria.github.io/01research.md

 _Manuscript in preparation_

 - **Ultrametric Factor Analysis** \
-with Carlo Cavicchia and Maurizio Vichi
+with Carlo Cavicchia and Maurizio Vichi\
+_Manuscript in preparation_